-Stoichiometric (14.7:1) Air/Fuel Ratio
+Stoichiometric Ratio (14.7:1) Air/Fuel Ratio

-In the search to control pollutants and reduce exhaust emissions, engineers have discovered that they can be reduced effectively if a gasoline engine operates at an air/fuel ratio of 14.7:1.
-The technical term for this ideal ratio is stoichiometric.
+Engineers have discovered that pollutants and exhaust emissions can be reduced if a gasoline engine operates at an air/fuel ratio of 14.7:1.
+The technical term for this ratio is stoichiometry, or stoichiometric ratio.
 An air/fuel ratio of 14.7:1 provides the best control of all three elements in the exhaust under almost all conditions.
 The HC and CO content of the exhaust gas is influenced significantly by the air/fuel ratio.
-At an air/fuel ratio leaner than 14.7:1, HC and CO levels are low, but with a ratio richer than 14.7:1 they rise rapidly.
+At an air/fuel ratio leaner than 14.7:1, HC and CO levels are low, but with a ratio richer than 14.7:1, they rise rapidly.
 It would seem that controlling HC and CO by themselves might not be such a difficult task; the air/fuel ratio only needs to be kept leaner than 14.7:1.
 However, there is also NOx to consider.

 As the air/fuel ratio becomes leaner, combustion temperatures increase.
 Higher combustion temperatures raise the NOx content of the exhaust.
-But, enrichening the air/fuel ratio to decrease combustion temperatures and reduce NOx also increases HC and CO, as well as lowering fuel economy.
-So the solution to controlling NOx - as well as HC and CO - is to keep the air/fuel ratio as close to 14.7:1 as possible.
+Enrichment of the air/fuel ratio to decrease combustion temperatures and reduce NOx emissions will increase HC and CO emissions and adversely effect fuel economy.
+The solution to controlling NOx, HC, and CO - is to keep the air/fuel ratio as close to 14.7:1 as possible.